hazelcast/hazelcast-client-protocol/README.md

 ```

-Please refer to [schema](schema/protocol-schema.json) for details of a service definition.
+Refer to the [schema](schema/protocol-schema.json) for detailed service definitions.

-## Code Generator
+## Code generator

 The new protocol generator generates the related language codecs into the configured folder.
-It does not depend on Hazelcast repo.
+It does not depend on the Hazelcast repo.

 ### Setup

-You need to have python3 configured on your `PATH`.
-After cloning the repository, install the python library dependencies:
+You need to have Python 3 configured on your `PATH`.
+After cloning the repository, install the Python library dependencies:

 ```bash
 pip3 install -r requirements.txt
 ```

-### Code Generation
+### Code generation

 You can generate codecs for a specific language by calling: